chsasank/chsasank.github.io/_posts/classic_papers/2020-10-13-unix-time-sharing-system.md

 8. A bit indicating whether the file is a special file.
 9. A bit indicating whether the file is "large" or "small."

-The purpose of an `open` or `create` system call is to turn the path name given by the user into an `i-number` by searching the explicitly or implicitly named directories.
-Once a file is open, its device, `i-number`, and read/write pointer are stored in a system table indexed by the file descriptor returned by the open or create.
+<mark>The purpose of an `open` or `create` system call is to turn the path name given by the user into an `i-number` by searching the explicitly or implicitly named directories.</mark> Once a file is open, its device, `i-number`, and read/write pointer are stored in a system table indexed by the file descriptor returned by the open or create.
 Thus the file descriptor supplied during a subsequent call to read or write the file may be easily related to the information necessary to access the file.

-> The purpose of an `open` or `create` system call is to turn the path name given by the user into an `i-number` by searching the explicitly or implicitly named directories

 When a new file is created, an `i-node` is allocated for it and a directory entry is made which contains the name of the file and the `i-node` number.
 Making a link to an existing file involves creating a directory entry with the new name, copying the `i-number` from the original file entry, and incrementing the link-count field of the `i-node`.
 Removing (deleting) a file is done by decrementing the link-count of the `i-node` specified by its directory entry and erasing the directory entry.
 If the link-count drops to 0, any disk blocks in the file are freed and the `i-node` is deallocated.